 Did you receive a 1099-MISC in the mail this year?
 If it reports an amount in box 7 for non-employee compensation, calculating the tax on it isn't as difficult as you may think.
 Watch this video to learn more about calculating your taxes on IRS form 1099.

-Hello, I'm Scott from TurboTax with some important information about your 1099-MISC forms.
+Hello, I’m Victoria from TurboTax with some important information about your 1099-MISC forms.

 Did you receive a 1099-MISC in the mail this year?
-If it reports an amount in box 7 for non-employee compensation, calculating the tax on it isn't as difficult as you may think.
+If so, check to see if it reports an amount in box 7 for non-employee compensation.
+Calculating the tax on the tax isn't as difficult as you may think.

 Business and personal